Shenzhaolong1330/DOPT/README.md

 + "_\figs_and_animations_" contains files of results presented in the paper and video clip.

-+ "_\systems_and_functions_" contains important files of dynamic system classes, algorithm classes, networks and tool kits.
++ "_\systems_and_functions_" contains important files of dynamic system classes (Control affine system, Linear system, Inverted pendulum, Cartpole and Single-track car), algorithm classes (DDPG, D-learning and DOPT), networks and tool kits.

 + "_\_\_4\_\_.ipynb_" is the code for algorithm "\_\_" implemented on system "\_\_".